bentobx/carrollandco/README.md

 # Carroll &amp; Co.

 ## Setup

 - make sure [node.js](http://nodejs.org) is at version >= `6`
 - `npm i spike -g`
 - clone this repo down and `cd` into the folder
 - run `npm install`
+- copy access token from Contentful into .env
 - run `spike watch` or `spike compile`

 ## Testing